mebishalnapit/masonry-brick/readme.md

 ## CHANGELOG
 #### VERSION 1.0
 * Remove use of deprecated constant HEADER_TEXTCOLOR
+* Options added to change the theme primary color

 #### VERSION 0.9
 * BxSlider updated to version 4.2.7